Home

 Differential cryptanalysis looks at two related pieces of plaintext that have been encrypted using the same key.
 Cryptanalysts analyze the differences between the texts using mathematical probability distributions to try to decipher the correct key.

-Linear cryptanalysis can be used when there are enough corresponding pairs of plaintext and ciphertext available.
-Cryptanalysts go through these pairs using linear approximation to uncover clues about the key or information about the block cipher itself.
+Linear cryptanalysis can be used when enough corresponding pairs of plaintext and ciphertext are available.
+Cryptanalysts go through these pairs using a linear approximation to uncover clues about the key or information about the block cipher itself.

 Side-Channel Attacks

 Side-channel attacks don’t rely on ciphertext or plaintext at all.
-Instead of trying to find weakness in the algorithms themselves, side-channel attacks look for weaknesses in the implementation of the algorithms.
+Instead of trying to find weaknesses in the algorithms themselves, side-channel attacks look for weaknesses in the implementation of the algorithms.

 Common side-channel attacks include: